cypress-io/cypress-example-recipes/examples/logging-in__jwt/README.md

 ![JWT token](images/jwt.png)

-All Ajax requests to the protected resources need to have `Authorization` header with the `Beater <token>` value.
+All Ajax requests to the protected resources need to have `Authorization` header with the `Bearer <token>` value.

 ![Authenticated Ajax call](images/get-users.png)